How Do I Care For My Teeth During the Coronavirus Pandemic?

 - Trauma involving facial bones, potentially compromising the patient’s airway

-We understand that different federal, state, and local responses to the ongoing COVID-19 pandemic can make people unsure of what qualifies as urgent dental care or a dental emergency.
+We understand that the different responses to the ongoing COVID-19 pandemic can make people unsure of what qualifies as urgent dental care or a dental emergency.
 Here are some instances where you should contact your dentist immediately:

-- If a large piece of the tooth, or the total tooth is missing
+- If a large piece of the tooth, or the whole tooth is missing

 - If you suspect that you or someone else has a broken jaw